How to Tell if a Girl Really Likes You—and What to Do About It

 Mirroring: When we like someone we tend to mirror them.
 This means we unconsciously start following their lead or copying their body language and speech.
 So, do you notice her mirroring your mannerisms?
 If your hand is on your hip, does she also strike the same pose?
 If so, take it as the compliment it is.

 Talking to you: Seeking you out for conservation, whether in real life or via text or phone calls is another good sign she likes you.
 Is your dialogue easy and free-flowing or strained?
 Does she pay attention to what you’re saying and remember things about you, such as your birthday or other details you’ve shared?
 Does she ask you questions about yourself?
 Do you share interests, hobbies, or passions?
 When you start talking, do you both lose track of time?
-Does she laugh at your jokes?
+Does she laugh at your jokes or conversation starters?

 Tells you about herself: When you ask your crush questions, consider if she is responding by opening up and sharing about herself.
-Is an intimacy developing between you?
+Is intimacy developing between you?
 Does she tell you things that are private, funny, silly, or interesting?
 Is there a sparkle?
 Does she seem to want you to know her?
 Those are all signs she likes you.

 Do You Have Chemistry?